MM#009 Default Target

 Dear Collaborators,

-only a very slight chance for an isolated C-class event
+a slight chance of an isolated moderate M-class

 See http://www.SolarMonitor.org for images and